Command17/Script-Templates/README.md

+# Script-Templates
-# Script-TePlease wait for a bid...
+Please wait for a bid...
 I'm still working on it.